SleepWalKer09/ClimateReportsGenerator/README.md

 ## Steps to run the program:

 1. Install libraries and dependencies from the requirements.txt file.

+2. In "OpenWeather.py" file you have to put your own Api-key from [OpenWeather](https://openweathermap.org/) by changing this line `API_KEY = st.secrets["api_key"]` to `API_KEY ='YOUR_OPENWEATHER_API'`

-2. Have the FastAPI server running (uvicorn OpenWeather:app --reload).
+3. Have the FastAPI server running = `uvicorn OpenWeather:app --reload`.

-3. Compile the "FrontStream.py" file using streamlit (streamlit run FrontStream.py).
+4. Compile the "FrontStream.py" file using streamlit = `streamlit run FrontStream.py`.

-4. Once the interface is rendered, just enter the name of any desired city and click on the "Start tracking" button to begin real-time weather tracking for that city and then wait a few seconds while the request is processed.
+5. Once the interface is rendered, just enter the name of any desired city and click on the "Start tracking" button to begin real-time weather tracking for that city and then wait a few seconds while the request is processed.

-5. If you want to see the forecast for the next 5 days, the user should click on the "show forecast" button.
+6. If you want to see the forecast for the next 5 days, the user should click on the "show forecast" button.

-6. At any time, you can stop real-time tracking by clicking on "stop tracking"."
+7. At any time, you can stop real-time tracking by clicking on "stop tracking"."